Evrid/Video-streamming-.NET/README.md

 https://videostreaming.azurewebsites.net/

+//My OSS subscription expires on Oct 24, 2023, which means might not be able to watch the files uploaded afterward.

 This is a simple video streaming web application built using .NET, MVC and Razor View Engine.
 It showcases a range of videos that users can click on to view.
 Note that there is a limit of 60 CPU minutes for the server per day, so videos might stop accidentally if the limit is reached.

 ## Features